carlmoore256/Cambridge-Multitrack-Dataset/README.md

 # Cambridge-Multitrack-Dataset
 Tools for downloading, sorting and analyzing the [Cambridge Multitracks library](https://www.cambridge-mt.com/ms/mtk/) for machine learning applications.

-[Example](https://github.com/carlmoore256/NextBlock)
+In this [repo], I train a UNet CNN to isolate and mask microphone bleed in similar manner to musical source separation.
+Pairs of coincident transient events are extracted and aligned from "overhead" and "snare" drum microphones, and saved as a dataset for training.

 ![example-correlated-transients-03](misc/ohsnr_example_03.png)

+In this [repo](https://github.com/carlmoore256/NextBlock), I use several hundred hours of vocal tracks for an unsupervised learning signal reconstruction model, intended to repair dropouts in live low-latency audio calls between musicians.

 ## Installation
 - Download repo and install dependencies